Casa Annette: the place to stay in Cortelazor

 For the peckish amongst you we can safely state that the local gastronomy is very rich and varied.
 There is ample local game, which the locals are enthusiastic about using and we are close enough to the coast at Huelva for there to be plenty of fresh seafood.
 However, the great local food passion is definitely wild mushrooms, which abound in the hills around the villages of the Sierra.
 They are harvested secretly by an army of knowledgeable local men and women, who bring their treasure to the local bars, where they are sold either to be taken home with you or to be prepared by the chef in the manner you require.

 The Bars and Restaurants of the Sierra de Aracena are justly renowned, throughout Spain, for the high quality of food which they consistently provide.
 The area, in and around Aracena itself, is very well served in this regard.
 However, we are very aware that our guests may not wish to go out every night and might relish the opportunity to dine in Cortelazor and spend a relaxing evening within the town itself.
-To this end we will be very happy to provide our guests with an evening meal, which they can take either with us or alone in the diningroom or on our terrace.
-We are very flexible in the range and style of cuisine which we can provide.
-In particular, as we know how difficult Spain can be in this regard, we are very happy to provide vegetarian meals.
-Obviously if you do have special requirements we would need a degree of notice.
-Currently we are charging 12.50 Euros for dinner.

 Activities